 How a strata committee can help your property

-As there can be numerous property owners that make up the owners corporation or body corporate and multiple legislated responsibilities to manage, it’s generally not practical to have all owners participate in all the decision-making processes.
-Therefore a committee is needed to make the day-to-day decisions on behalf of everyone.Here are five reasons why you should appoint a strata committee:
+As numerous property owners make up the owners corporation or body corporate and there are multiple legislated responsibilities to manage, it’s generally not practical to have all owners participate in all the decision-making processes.
+An elected strata committee can help your property to make the day-to-day decisions on behalf of everyone.Here are four reasons why you should appoint a strata committee:

-- A strata committee (or body corporate committee) is a legislative requirement
+- A strata committee is a legislative requirement

 - Managing a strata property requires expertise